Program Director: Dr. Nicholas Jolly, Ph.D.

 The master of science in applied economics (M.S.A.E.) program requires a minimum of 30 credit hours of course work (at least 15 of which must be in 6000-level graduate courses), a non-credit master's professional project and an oral comprehensive examination.

 Each student completes a specialization.
 Course work includes: 12 credit hours of required core courses in economic theory and quantitative analysis, 12 credit hours of course work relating to a chosen area of specialization and six credit hours of electives.
 Specializations include applied economic analysis (with a policy focus or self-directed focus), business economics, business and managerial analytics, financial economics, and marketing research.
 With the approval of the program director and appropriate extra work of graduate caliber, a student may apply toward the degree up to six credit hours of selected 5000-level upper-division courses.
 Also, with the approval of the program director, a student may substitute, for the usual elective requirements, up to six credit hours of course work in fields outside of economics and business administration.
+All Graduate School of Management courses may require appropriate prerequisites.

 The master's professional project consists of a careful application of newly acquired analytical skills to a particular issue or problem.
 The professional project is completed during the final term of the program and is often an extension of a previously completed course project.
 The outline for the M.S.A.E.
 Professional Project form is posted to the Graduate School of Management's website.
 Refer to the Academic Calendar in this bulletin for the professional project outline and the professional project submission deadlines.